miguelsanchezco/free-translator-api/README.md

 * In the BODY, put a json with the English text to translate, Use a text tag.
 (See the example below)

-> { "text" : "Put your english text here and send the request" }
+> { "in":"en", "out":"es", "text" : "Put your english text here and send the request" }

-* Send the request!
+* Send a request!

 * You will recieve the translation how a json.